-UNHIDE Agroforestry booklet 2025.09.22 - Flipbook - Page 46
+UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 46

-Vadakste Biodiversity Forest: Edible landscape, Latvia
+Vadakste Forest Farm: Edible landscape, Latvia

 Fruit trees interplanted in a thinned out forest, Vadakste.

-other insects.
+and other insects.

-nutrients, while the constant production of
+nutrients, while the continuous production of organic matter from diverse roots, trunks, and leaves

-and leaves contributes to a fertile soil, improving plant survival and stress tolerance.
+contributes to soil fertility, improving plant survival

 Furthermore, the land includes;

-An open field, sparsely spread, orchard like
+• An open field, sparsely distributed orchard-like

-alleycropping system with walnut (Juglans regia),
+alley cropping system with walnut (Juglans regia),

 Black